TermGet/docs/install-chrome.md

 ---
 layout: default
-title: Install TermGet on ChromeOS
+title: Install on ChromeOS
 nav_order: 6
 ---

-# Install TermGet on ChromeOS
+# Install on ChromeOS

 ### Warning: TermGet on ChromeOS is not officially supported.
 TermGet on ChromeOS is also super buggy.